seth-t-powell/List-HW/REPORT.md

 Question 9
 ----------

 During the report for `assignment-vector` you were provided an example of iterator invalidation.
-That is when using `Vector`, an `Vector` iterator would point to invalid memory if an operation was preformed to reallocate the underlying array.
+That is when using `Vector`, an `Vector` iterator would point to invalid memory if an operation was performed to reallocate the underlying array.
 Now consider your implementation of `List`.
 Which of the following `List` methods can result in iterator invalidation?
-For each method that can result in iterator invalidation, describe the conditions in which this occurs?
+For each method that can result in iterator invalidation, describe the conditions under which this occurs.

 - `push_back`
 - `erase`